 - The market price of our common stock, which significantly affects the fair value of our derivative financial instruments, experienced material price fluctuations.
 To illustrate, the closing price of our common stock decreased from \$0.67 on June 30, 2009 to \$0.38 on September 30, 2009.
-The lower stock price had the effect of significantly decreasing the fair value of our derivative liabilities and, accordingly, we were required to adjust the derivatives to these lower values with a credit to derivative income. - In accordance with accounting guidance effective July 1, 2009 we re-evaluated the anti-dilution provisions associated with convertible debentures we issued in 2007 and determined that we were required to book an embedded derivative liability related to the debt.
-Refer to Note 1- Restatement.
+The lower stock price had the effect of significantly decreasing the fair value of our derivative liabilities and, accordingly, we were required to adjust the derivatives to these lower values with a credit to derivative income. - In connection with our accounting for the April 6, 2009 financing, we encountered a day-one derivative loss related to the recognition of derivative instruments arising from the arrangement.
+That means that the fair value of the warrants exceeded the proceeds that we received from the arrangement and we were required to record a loss to record the derivative financial instruments at fair value.
+The loss that we recorded amounted to \$2,605,466.
+We did not enter into any other financing arrangements during the periods reported that reflected day-one loss.